darwino/darwino-documentation/Developer Guide/Important Concepts 2c. Managed Beans.md

 ## Managed Beans

 A key component of the Darwino Architecture is the concept of managed beans.
 This concept is borrowed from, although different from, Spring and JSF.
-Managed beans are manageable resources – java objects that are instantiated by the platform when needed, and destroyed when they go out of scope.
+Managed beans are manageable resources – Java objects that are instantiated by the platform when needed, and destroyed when they go out of scope.

 Common managed beans include database connections, user directory connectors, and several services, such as the mail service.